PhinaG/Invoicing-Test-App-main/README.md

 Firstly, Thank you for giving me the opportunity to complete the project by extending the deadline.

 I found the project guideline a bit vague.
+I raised my queries with Candace on Tuesday itself but it is taking long to get a feedback.
 However; I have completed the project with certain assumptions.

 1. Amended the given .net core project
 2. Added a new controller: ClientsController for Client CRUD operations